getify/Functional-Light-JS/manuscript/ch5.md

 ### `this` Revisited

 Another variation of the via-reference side cause/effect is with `this`-aware functions having `this` as an implicit input.
-See "What's This" in Chapter 2 for more info on why the `this` keyword is problematic for FPers.
+See [Chapter 2, "What's This"](#ch2this) for more info on why the `this` keyword is problematic for FPers.

 Consider: